alew3/huia_experience/03_experience/README.md

-# Huia Interactive - Making it work.
+# Huia Interactive - Experience

+# Learn more about this project

+Read my [medium article](https://medium.com/@alessandrocauduro/creating-an-interactive-artificial-intelligence-experience-on-the-browser-with-tensorflow-ea205ee08c02) about this project to learn about all the details necessary to build an artificial intelligence experience on the browser from end-to-end.

-## Build Setup
+# Setup

 You will need [NodeJS](https://nodejs.org/) >= 8.9 and [Yarn](https://yarnpkg.com/) >=1.15 installed.